barebox/barebox/Documentation/devel/porting.rst

   };
   device_platform_driver(my_board_driver);

 Keep what you do here to a minimum.
-Many thing traditionally done here should rather happen in the respective drivers (e.g. PHY fixups).
+Many things traditionally done here should rather happen in the respective drivers (e.g. PHY fixups).

 Device-Tree